Tichborne case: In Australia

 In October 1865 Cubitt informed Lady Tichborne that William Gibbes, a lawyer from Wagga Wagga, had identified Roger Tichborne in the person of a bankrupt local butcher using the name Thomas Castro.
 During his bankruptcy examination Castro had mentioned an entitlement to property in England.
 He had also talked of experiencing a shipwreck and was smoking a briar pipe which carried the initials "R.C.T."
 When challenged by Gibbes to reveal his true name, Castro had initially been reticent but eventually agreed that he was indeed the missing Roger Tichborne; henceforth he became generally known as the Claimant.

 Cubitt offered to accompany the supposed lost son back to England and wrote to Lady Tichborne requesting funds.
 Meanwhile, Gibbes asked the Claimant to make out a will and to write to his mother.
-The will incorrectly gave Lady Tichborne's name as "Hannah Frances", and disposed of numerous nonexistent parcels of supposed Tichborne property.
+The will incorrectly gave Lady Tichborne's name as "Hannah Frances", and disposed of numerous non-existent parcels of supposed Tichborne property.
 In the letter to his mother, the Claimant's references to his former life were vague and equivocal but were enough to convince Lady Tichborne that he was her elder son.
 Her willingness to accept the Claimant may have been influenced by the death of her younger son, Alfred, in February.